home-assistant/home-assistant.io/source/_components/sensor.waze_travel_time.markdown

   required: true
   type: string
 region:
-  description: Choose one of the available regions from 'EU', 'US', 'NA' (equivalent to 'US'), 'IL'.
+  description: Choose one of the available regions from 'EU', 'US', 'NA' (equivalent to 'US') or 'IL'.
   required: true
   type: string
-  default: 'US'
 outputs:
   description: Conditions to display in the frontend.
 At least one output type (see below) is required.
   required: true